Coverage for src/pyhrp/hrp.py: 100%

 19from .algos import risk_parity

-20from .cluster import Asset, Cluster
+20from .cluster import Cluster

 21